Early Pension Release, or Pension Liberation, refers to the process of accessing your pension before the age of 55 years old.

 What to do if you have been approached or agreed to early pension release

-If you have been approached by a pension liberation company, promising access to your pension before the age of 55, then we would recommend several steps:
+If you have been approached by a pension liberation company, promising you early pension release under 55 years of age, then we would recommend several steps:

 - Do not pass on any more of your personal data than they already have and immediately cease all communication with the company;